Friday, 21 April 2017

 Today I've been missing my April dose of Game of Thrones which isn't returning to our screens until July, so I've been playing with the books instead, especially George RR Martin's murderous prologues.

 Obviously I wouldn't pass something like this off as my own.
-I've just lots of words from Martin.
-Sometimes it changes enough that it might be considered a found poem, but often it just sends me off in another direction.
+I've used lots of words from Martin.
+Sometimes something like this changes enough that it might be considered a found poem, but often it just sends me off in another direction, sparking ideas which weren't found from the original text.

 Here is a trytina I've been working on today, using words from the prologue of Dance with Dragons I by George RR Martin.
 I'm calling it a trytina because I've tried, but I can't get a last line to work.